mootw/snout-scout/readme.md

 [matchresultprocess](matchresultprocess.md)

 # About

+Snout Scout is designed to make data work for you!
+Created and maintained by team a 6749 alumni, it is a source available all-in-one scouting solution that easily works for any year's game with just a json config file!

 ## Design Goals:
 - make scouting have real time impact for match planning with automated digests.
 - game agnostic; the app is fully configurable using a json file.
 - device agnostic; PWA first with native apps for all platforms via Flutter
 - all data processing is done on client for FULL offline support
-- export data into multiple formats like csv and json
+- easy export of data into multiple formats like csv and json
-- data is stored heavily normalized with minimal duplication or referencing
 - responsive in low bandwidth scenarios and provide reliable low latency sync to origin
 - origin handles authentication/autorizaton (TBD) and as the source of truth
 - Connect to the TBA API to autofill data like event schedules and match results (including support for year specific data mapping).